Skip to main content

 All Other Devices

-For all other ManageXR Supported Devices, you can follow our standard device setup instructions to apply your new configuration to each device.
+The ManageXR Device Setup Tool enables you to provision batches of devices with ease using Bulk Setup Options.
 It's important to run this on a few devices to understand your exact process before setting up many devices simultaneously.

 Tips